afaji/afaji.github.io/_pages/service.md

 In 2025, I co-organized [Task 11](https://github.com/emotion-analysis-project/SemEval2025-Task11),
 focusing on emotion detection for low-resource languages.
-These community challenges were well-received, **attracting arond 160, 280, and 800 participants**, respectively.
+These community challenges were well-received, **attracting around 160, 280, and 800 participants**, respectively.

 ## Service for Grassroots NLP Community